BrandonDalton/Eco-Server-Status-Discord-Bot/README.md

 You will be required to create a config.json file which will allow the bot to connect to your server and contains your server IP.

 There is an example one for you to change and edit.

+To run the Bot just within a terminal write node index.js